Oxford Stadium: Speedway

+Oxford Stadium is home to Oxford Speedway and its three teams (Oxford Spires, Oxford Cheetahs and Oxford Chargers).

-Speedway was an integral part of the stadium and was run every year from 1939 up to 2008.
+Speedway has been an integral part of the stadium and was run every year from 1939 up to 2008 and again from 2022 until present.
 The team known as the Oxford Cheetahs won the United Kingdom's premier competition five times.
 They were champions in 1964, 1985, 1986, 1989 and 2001.
 Speedway returned to Oxford Stadium in 2022 with the Cheetahs competing in the SGB Championship 2022.

 Greyhound racing

 Opening

 The inaugural race night was on 31 March 1939 and the stadium was officially opened by Lord Denham with races over 310, 525 and 735 yards.
 The track trainers were Bill Davies, Bill Higgins, Paddy Mullins and Mr Preston.
 The first race was won by Hunting Snipe, the 2-1 favourite.

 1940s

 During World War II the track closed and reopened on several occasions, but generally raced on Saturday afternoons.
 In 1941 Leslie Calcutt purchased Irish Grand National winner 'The Gunner' for £400 and the Jack Young trained hurdler won 11 successive open races, drawing in large crowds.
 In 1943 Dark Tiger won the Trafalgar Cup.

 In 1944 a fire destroyed the main stand: it was reported that a newspaper had blown onto a heater.
 Also in 1944 Winnie of Berrow won the Eclipse Stakes.

 The track was described as a good size course with a good run-up to the first bend.
 The hare system was an 'Inside McWhirter track-less' and race distances were now 290, 455, 500 and 715 yards.
 There were kennel facilities on site for 132 greyhounds; fees were charged at one guinea per week, i.e. three shillings per day.
 Amenities included the Oxford Stadium club five shilling enclosure, Oxford Stadium racing club 2s 3d enclosure.

 In 1947 Calcutt was appointed as Director of Bristol Greyhound Racing Association Ltd and one year later Narrogar Ann won the Western Two-Year Old Produce Stakes.